DOC'S BOOKS &ARTICLES

 Well, finally got the small groups I wanted.
 Now to re-finish the checkering and wood, brown the barrels and repair the buttplate.

 #661- 8 bore percussion double smooth rifle, that's 83 caliber, in a beautiful, close-grained, very solid walnut stock, meant to shoot a 2 oz. ball at truly big stuff.
 Barrels are 24 inches long, side by side, will be regulated to hit at 25 yards, weight will come out at about 12+ lbs.
 Should be a grand back up gun.
 I even bought a Led-Sled just so I could regulate this one.
-TENTATIVELY SOLD
+SPOKEN FOR

 #664- Over-under percussion rifle in .451 X .451 caliber, shallow groove, fast twist for White elongated slip fit bullets, regulated to strike center at 100 yards, figured walnut with grain selected to run through the wriswt, original back action locks, double triggers, all iron furniture, including cap box, 2 ramrods, upper barrel rib, double triggers, scroll trigger guard.
 Very British in style.
 Sir Joseph Whitworth would have been proud of it.
 POR.